levi-wolfssl/wolfssl/fuzz/README.md

 An options file should be named the same as the source code, but with ".options" in place of ".c".

-The format seems to be similar to [the ini format][ini], though I could not find explicit confirmation of this.
-Regardless, a file about like this is
+The format seems to be similar to [the ini format][ini], though no explicit confirmation of this was found.
+Regardless, a file about like this is suitable:
-suitable:

 ```
 [libfuzzer]